- By School/Program

 The Fu Foundation School of Engineering and Applied Science

-Engineering offers world-class instruction within a major research university.
-Forging connections with Columbia’s scientific, business, and policy resources, SEAS faculty members work across disciplines.
-Engineering’s programs embrace innovative approaches to the world’s most urgent needs, from reversing global climate change to improving the built environment.
-Participating in breakthrough research and acquiring a broad grasp of societal issues through Columbia’s renowned Core Curriculum, students emerge to become leaders not only in engineering and technology but also in business, economics, and public policy.
+Columbia Engineering offers world-class instruction within a major research university.
+Forging connections with Columbia's scientific, business, and policy resources, the School's faculty members work across disciplines, embrace innovative approaches to the world's most urgent needs, and conduct breakthrough research.
+Our students become leaders not only in engineering and technology, but also in business, economics, and public policy.

 Gifts from parents enhance the educational opportunities for today's and tomorrow's students.

-Gifts to the Parents Fund affect every component of a Columbia Engineering education and go to work immediately to fund the strategic priorities and core needs of the School.
-A key part of the Parents Fund is the Columbia Engineering Parents Council whose donors provide significant levels of support to the School.
-The Parents Council engage with our dean and faculty to better understand the unique educational opportunities available to their students during their time at Columbia.
-Any parents who are interested in joining this group should email firstname.lastname@example.org for more information.
+Gifts to the Parents Fund affect every component of a Columbia Engineering education.
+A key part of the Parents Fund is the Parents Council whose donors provide significant levels of support to the School.
+The Parents Council engages with our dean and faculty to support educational opportunities for students.